public_html Folder Missing in cPanel: Causes, Fixes, and Recovery Steps

 1. Pick the right recovery path: restore from Trash, recreate the folder, or recover from backups

 The fastest fix is the one that matches reality.
 If Trash contains the directory, restore it and validate.
-If the directory is truly gone, recreate it carefully and republish from a known-good source.
-When security is involved, prefer clean restores and rebuilds rather than copying unknown code back into production.
+If you truly lost the directory, recreate it carefully and republish from a known-good source.
+And if security might be involved, choose a clean restore or rebuild instead of copying unknown code back into production.

 From our perspective at TechTide Solutions, every recovery should end with a better baseline than you started with.
 That might mean enabling a backup routine, documenting the correct document root, or standardizing how FTP users are created so they don’t land in empty directories.
 Once those habits exist, the next incident becomes manageable rather than existential.